niaz2016/yaqeenpay/DOCKER_DEPLOYMENT.md

-# YaqeenPay Docker Deployment Guide
+# TechTorio Docker Deployment Guide

-This guide explains how to containerize and deploy the YaqeenPay application using Docker and Docker Compose.
+This guide explains how to containerize and deploy the TechTorio application using Docker and Docker Compose.

 ## 🚀 Quick Start